 If you are searching for biographical information about a player or players one free option is www.familysearch.org.
 From this database you can access all sorts of information including census and immigration records.
 Although it is a pay site www.ancestry.com covers more ground and provides access to more digital copies.
 Be sure to check your public or university library as many provide onsite access to Ancestry for free if you have a library card.

-The National Soccer Hall of Fame is scheduled to re-open in October 2018.
+The National Soccer Hall of Fame re-opened in October 2018.
 Although the Hall has an extensive collection of primary source material on the history of US soccer there is still no word on how researchers will be able to access material.
 Currently the archives are stored in a warehouse in North Carolina and can be accessed by researchers.
 One of the best collections of original soccer history material can be found at Southern Illinois University Edwardsville (SIUE).
 The Hap Meyer Collection, 1898-1963 is a large collection of materials, many originally from the personal archive of Thomas Cahill.
 The collection is also especially strong on the history of the sport in St. Louis.
 SIUE also holds the Garcia Soccer Collection, 1936-1980 named for Prudencio “Pete” Garcia who was active as a player, administrator and official in St. Louis between 1936-1980.
 The University of Massachusetts Amherst Special Collections and Archives house the research collections of three important authors of US soccer history: Roger Allaway, Colin Jose and David Wangerin.